cdhorn/CardView/README.md

 ### Visual layout

-Each page is broken into two parts, the header section at the top contains the card for the active object and the group section on the bottom contains groups of cards for different objects associated with the active object.
+Each page is broken into two parts.
+The header section at the top contains the card for the active object and the group section on the bottom contains groups of cards for different objects associated with the active object.

 ![The top-level PersonCardView](images/cardview-view-person.png)